botfatherio/botfather.io/src/content/apiref/android-api.md

 title: Android API
 ---

-Using botfathers Android API any Android device connected to your PC can be automated.
-Also most Android emulators can be connected to botfather and automated.
-To do so botfather makes use of the [Android Debug Bridge](https://developer.android.com/studio/command-line/adb) (Adb for short).
-To use botfathers Android API one has to have Adb installed and eventually the Android **developer options** enabled on the connected Android device.
+Using Botfather's Android API any Android device connected to your PC can be automated.
+Also most Android emulators can be connected to Botfathe'r and automated.
+To do so Botfather makes use of the [Android Debug Bridge](https://developer.android.com/studio/command-line/adb) (Adb for short).
+To use Botfather's Android API one has to have Adb installed and eventually the Android **developer options** enabled on the connected Android device.

 ### Table of contents